 No wonder Ian Frazer was willing to forego royalties from developing countries – how much profit will he reap from sales of the vaccine to governments in developed countries?

 The case for universal HPV vaccination is unconvincing, and the motives for its promotion are suspect.
-It’s time there was an investigation into the aggressive marketing of the HPV vaccine.
+It’s time there was an investigation into the government lobbying and aggressive global marketing of the HPV vaccine.

 For more information, read my detailed letter forwarded to Chris Mitchell, Editor-in-Chief of The Australian newspaper, on this topic: “Is universal HPV vaccination necessary?”